Overview

 Current Status

-Mosaic is undergoing significant structural revisions.
+Mosaic is currently undergoing structural revisions.
 The system has been used in multiple Unity projects and is available for review or walkthroughs upon request.

 Interested?